winterstein/SoGive/pages/design-sketches/my-impact-stream.md

 Summary: total impact in July 2016

  - Donations: £100
- - 2.5 lives saved: 2.5 <button title='what does this fraction mean?
-On average, this is the proportional impact that your donation had'>?</button>
+ - 2.5 lives saved: 2.5 <u title='what does this fraction mean?
+On average, this is the proportional impact that your donation had'>?</u>
  - 1.5 Development Aid training sessions
  - 4 hours Campaigning